LiliaRibeiroSousa/chat-app/README.md

 ### Technologies Used
 React: A JavaScript library for building user interfaces. \
 Express: A web application framework for Node.js. \
-Chat Engine: A real-time chat SDK and API.
+Chat Engine: A real-time chat API.

 ### Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.